-There can be no doubt that the Ulster Way is the most challenging of Ireland's way-marked routes, by virtue of length alone - it explores the Northwest on no less than 1000 kilometres of tracks, ways and roads.
+There can be no doubt that the Ulster Way is the most challenging of Ireland's way-marked routes, by virtue of length alone—it explores the Northwest on no less than 1000 kilometers of tracks, ways and roads.
 Here it is only possible to give a general overview of the route.
-In-depth information can be found on the Ulster Way website.
-The condition of the Ulster Way, including the signposting, is generally good – the whole system was overhauled a few years ago, and is generally kept in good nick.
+The condition of the Ulster Way, including the signposting, is generally good—the whole system was overhauled a few years ago, and is generally kept in good nick.

 Unless you really want to spend a few weeks rambling in Northern Ireland (and a bit of County Cavan), pick the best of the Ulster Way only.
 Highly recommended are the easy Lagan Towpath from Belfast to Lisburn (19 km), the stunning Causeway Coast Way (52 km from Portstewart to Ballycastle), and the route from Florencecourt to Belcoo (16 km).